Generic Name: Amlodipine besylate

-Amlodipine besylate is a white crystalline powder with a molecular weight of 567.1.
+Amlodipine besylate is a white or almost white powder with a molecular weight of 567.1.
 It is slightly soluble in water and sparingly soluble in ethanol.
-Amlodipine besylate tablets, USP are formulated as white tablets equivalent to 2.5, 5, and 10 mg of Amlodipine for oral administration.
-In addition to the active ingredient, Amlodipine besylate, each tablet contains the following inactive ingredients: microcrystalline cellulose, dibasic calcium phosphate anhydrous, sodium starch glycolate, and magnesium stearate.
+Amlodipine besylate tablets, USP are formulated as white to off white tablets equivalent to 2.5, 5, and 10 mg of Amlodipine for oral administration.
+In addition to the active ingredient, Amlodipine besylate, each tablet contains the following inactive ingredients: microcrystalline cellulose, dibasic calcium phosphate dihydrate, sodium starch glycolate, colloidal silicon dioxide and magnesium stearate.

 Amlodipine - Clinical Pharmacology